cloudnativetrainings/trainings/kubernetes_fundamentals_for_developers/agenda.md

   * Why you should not deploy your Application via Pods?
   * Debugging Ingress Issues

-# TODO
-* IP regex does not work => ip is not set in .trainingrc
-  * the problem is probably there is no make goal dep
-  * the env is evaluated before the kf setup is done
-* dragons => fix and make use of loki
+# TODO dragons => fix and make use of loki
+# TODO motivation, why are secrets not secret? => table 3 layers of encryption also in slides